pazusoba/core/README.md

 ### Issues
 The main issue is that it is shortsighted and might filter out better solutions early on.
 I am thinking of looking ahead.
 The number will decrease as the step increases because there are more states deep down the tree.
 In the beginning, it is good to search down a little bit and see what's going on.

+### Improvements
+- [ ] Improving combo counting (especially for combo with many orbs sticking together)
+    - Union find
+    - Flood fill
+- [ ] Better scoring algorithm (I think the curent one is good enough)
+    - Combo
+    - Cacasde
+- [ ] Using beam search to scan the entire board (it only chooses the top ones)
+    - This cuts down so many branches but at the same time, it won't ignore those with potential

 ## How to compile
 This is written on a windows computer so I am using the `mingw` package from `choco`.
 On Mac or Linux, you need to have `g++` installed and change `win` to `mac` in the Makefile.